radius-project/radius/docs/release-notes/README.md

 ## Versions

 The template contains a few places where the placeholder version, `X.Y.Z`, needs to be updated.
+This version is determined by the release process, documented in the [release contribution docs](../contributing/contributing-releases/README.md).

  Check for the following comment, placed directly under any reference to the placeholder version.
 After updating the version make sure to delete the comment.

 ```markdown
 <!-- REMINDER TO UPDATE THE VERSION ABOVE AND DELETE THIS COMMENT -->